av1-community-contributors/codec-wiki/docs/encoders/aomenc.md

 **The Easy Way:**
 Install [Aviator](https://github.com/gianni-rosato/aviator), it is currently only available as a [Flatpak](https://beta.flathub.org/apps/net.natesales.Aviator) or
-Install [rAV1ator](https://giannirosato.com/blog/post/aviator-1/), basically same thing but av1an + rav1e
+Install [rAV1ator](https://giannirosato.com/blog/post/aviator-1/), basically the same thing but av1an + rav1e
 :::caution
 Aviator ships with SVT-AV1 and rAV1ator with rav1e instead of Aomenc/AOM-AV1.
 :::